 For other Xiaoying Preferred Loan products newly facilitated from September 2017, the borrowers are required to enter into an insurance agreement with ZhongAn only at a rate set by ZhongAn.
 No separate guarantee agreement is signed by the borrower with the Group and no additional guarantee fee is charged from the borrower.
-Upon borrower's default, ZhongAn reimburses the full loan principal and interest to the investor.
+Upon borrower's default, ZhongAn reimburses the full loan principal and interest to the investor or institutional funding partner.
 The Group collects the defaulted amount from borrowers on behalf of ZhongAn but has no obligation and it is no longer the Group's intention to compensate ZhongAn for the defaulted loan principal and interest not subsequently collected in the future.
 ZhongAn is fully liable for all the borrower's credit risk associated with the defaulted principal and interest of the loan.
-Therefore for these loans, the Group provides loan facilitation and post-origination services but no longer provides guarantee services.
+Therefore, for these loans, the Group provides loan facilitation and post-origination services but no longer provides guarantee service.
+The Group does not record guarantee liabilities associated with these loans or corresponding account receivables from guarantee services.
 Under the Direct Model, the total transaction price is directly allocated to the facilitation service and post-origination service.
 Under the Intermediary-non-trust model, upon transfer of the loan to third party investors, the Group recognize the difference between (1) the proceeds received from the investors and accounts receivable and (2) the carrying value of the loan as a gain of sale, which effectively represents the service fees earned from facilitation of the loans under Intermediary Model, as the "Loan facilitation service-Intermediary Model" in the consolidated statements of comprehensive income (loss).